mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

 # Creating the Training and Test Sets

 With the data prepared, I can create a training dataset and a test dataset.
-I'll use the training dataset to build and validate the model, and treat the test dataset as the "unseen" new data I'd see if the model were in production.
+I'll use the training dataset to build and validate the model, and treat the test dataset as the unseen new data I'd see if the model were in production.

 ```python